 Applying for Life Insurance Over 50 with Gout

-We put together a list of the most common questions regarding a gout diagnosis.
-Your agent and the carrier will go over these questions with you during the application process.
+I put together a list of the most common questions regarding a gout diagnosis.
+I will go over these questions with you during the application process.

 Basic Application Questions

-Let’s start with the easiest questions you’ll have to cover.
-Below are a few of the standard application questions everyone answers when applying for life insurance.
+Let’s start with the easiest questions first that everyone answers when applying for life insurance.

 No tips necessary for these questions.
 You already know what to say!

 - What is your age?